-Corey K. Creekmur is jointly appointed in Cinematic Arts and English and is affiliated with the Department of Gender, Women’s and Sexuality Studies.
-He is also affiliated with the South Asian Studies Program and directs the Institute for Cinema and Culture.
-His teaching and research focus on international popular cinema (especially American and South Asian), cross-cultural film genres, and the way in which such films interact with other media (such as music) as well as popular discourses of race, gender, and sexuality.
-He also teaches courses, derived from the theoretical foundations of cultural studies, Marxism, and psychoanalysis, on the relation between film stars and fans.
-His work in American literature and popular culture within the Department of English deals with popular genres as well, including detective fiction and comics (newspaper strips, comic books, and graphic novels).
-He serves on the editorial advisory board of the journals The Velvet Light Trap, Bioscope: South Asian Screen Studies, and Queer Studies in Media & Popular Culture and is the General Editor of the Comics Culture book series for Rutgers University Press.
-He is also currently Secretary of the Society for Cinema and Media Studies.
+Corey Creekmur's teaching and research focus on international popular cinema (especially American and South Asian), cross-cultural film genres, and the way in which such films interact with other media (such as music) as well as discourses of race, gender, and sexuality.
+He also teaches courses, derived from the theoretical foundations of cultural studies and psychoanalysis, on the affective relation between film stars and fans.
+His work on American literature deals with popular genres as well, including detective fiction and the superhero comic book.
+In addition to his main appointments in the Departments of English and Cinematic Arts, he is affiliated with International Programs, Sexuality Studies, and the South Asian Studies Program.
+He also directs the Institute for Cinema and Culture.

-Cinema, Law, and the State In Asia, co-edited with Mark Sidel.
+“Bombay Bhai: The Gangster in and Behind Hindi Cinema,” in Images of Justice: Cinema, Law, and the State In Asia, eds.
+Corey K. Creekmur and Mark Sidel.
 New York: Palgrave Macmillan, 2007.

 “Contemporary Indian Cinema,” (with Jyotika Virdi) in Contemporary Asian Cinema: Popular Culture in a Global Frame, ed.
 Anne Ciecko.
 Oxford, UK: Berg Publishers, 2006.